r5py/r5py/docs/contributing/CONTRIBUTING.md

 new code only, but also improvements of documentation and user guide, additional tests (ideally filling the gaps in existing suite) or a bug report.
-In addition, we warmly welcome ideas of new features that could be added to the *r5py*, or ideas how to improve the existing codebase.
+In addition, we warmly welcome ideas of new features that could be added to the *r5py*, or ideas on how to improve the existing codebase.

 All contributions should go through our GitHub repository.
 Bug reports, ideas or even questions should be raised by opening an issue on the GitHub tracker.